Plus what to eat in Budapest and cheaper activities to do in Hungary’s capital

 While there are several such tours in the city, I would suggest this particular company to start exploring Budapest for free.
 The company offers many interesting daily tours along with the general tour of the city.

 We took the Free Budapest Tour that lasts around three hours and took as to the main landmarks of Buda and Pest.
 Besides, providing interesting insights of the city and Hungary in general, our guide also suggested where and what to eat in the city.
 She was happy to answer all the questions we had.

 Admire the St. Stephan’s Basilica

 One of the iconic places to see in Budapest is St. Stephan’s Basilica.
 This Roman Catholic church is named after the first King of Hungary, Stephen.
 His right hand is displayed here in the reliquary and if interested, you can enter the church and see it for a small fee.
 Otherwise, exploring the inside and outside of the basilica is free of charge.

 Track down the various statues across the city

 Budapest is definitely one of the most artistic cities I have visited.
-One of the cool things to do in Budapest is the track down those adorable statues scattered across the city.
-I had fun finding those piece of art and taking pictures.
+One of the fun things to do in Budapest is the track down those adorable statues scattered across the city.
+I had fun finding these pieces of art and taking pictures.
 Some have the history behind, while some are just the statues.

 The sculpture of ‘Little Princess’, that in my opinion looks like Peter Pan, is one of the most popular arts in the city.
 Laszlo Marton, inspired by his daughter who loved playing in a princess costume, created it in 1972.
 And few know that the replica of this statue is displayed in front of the Tokyo Metropolitan Art Space.